jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 {{< figure src="images/scenario.png" title="" caption="Example scenario" alt="Example scenario" >}}

-At first it might seem easy enough, but inserting and deleting multiparm instances in previous versions of Houdini would often cause issues where channel references that were set as default values would break or point to an unexpected parameter after inserting/deleting.
-Now that Houdini 21 gives us the ability to easily shuffle multiparms around, this problem could start cropping up more, so let’s check out how we can make sure our defaults are stable.
+At first it seems easy enough, but in older versions of Houdini, inserting or deleting multiparm instances often broke default channel references.
+With Houdini 21 letting us easily shuffle around multiparms, this issue might show up more, so let’s check out how we can make sure our defaults are stable.

 ## But first, Some Quick Facts About Multiparms
 [Houdini Docs: Multiparm Block](https://www.sidefx.com/docs/houdini/ref/windows/optype.html#multiparm-block)